Religion in Asia: Zoroastrianism

 Zoroastrianism was once the state religion of the Persian Empire, but is now a minority mostly found in India and Iran.
 It worships a monotheistic god, Ahura Mazda, and was founded by Zoroaster.
 Zoroastrianism is a religion and philosophy based on the teachings of prophet Zoroaster (also known as Zarathustra, in Avestan), probably founded some time before the 6th century BC.
 The term Zoroastrianism is, in general usage, essentially synonymous with Mazdaism, i.e., the worship of Ahura Mazda, exalted by Zoroaster as the supreme divine authority.

 In Zoroastrianism, the Creator Ahura Mazda is all good, and no evil originates from Him.
 Thus, in Zoroastrianism good and evil have distinct sources, with evil (druj) trying to destroy the creation of Mazda (asha), and good trying to sustain it.
 Mazda is not immanent in the world, and His creation is represented by the Amesha Spentas and the host of other Yazatas, through whom the works of God are evident to humanity, and through whom worship of Mazda is ultimately directed.
 The most important texts of the religion are those of the Avesta, of which a significant portion has been lost, and mostly only the liturgies of which have survived.
 The lost portions are known of only through references and brief quotations in the later works of (primarily) the 9th-11th centuries.

 The total number of currently practicing adherents of Zoroastrianism is unknown.
 A 2004 estimate gives a range of 124,000 to 190,000, roughly half of them in India (the Parsi and Irani groups).

 The largest number of Zoroastrians in Asia can be found in India; according to the 2001 census, they amounted 69,000.
 In Iran, there were some 25,000 according to the 2011 census.
-In 2012, the numbers for Zoroastrians in Asia were; India (61,000), Iran (15,000 / 22,271), Persian Gulf Countries (1,900) Pakistan (1,675) and Singapore (372).
+In 2012, the numbers for Zoroastrians in Asia were; India (61,000), Iran (15,000 / 22,271), Persian Gulf Countries (1,900), and Singapore (372).

-Shamanism and animism

-Shamanism and animism have historically been practised in Asia, and is still practiced in most of Asia.